Sources: Jackson, shopped by Bucs, wants Philly

 Jackson's desire has been to play for a contender.
 He wants to play for a coach and with a quarterback who understand the unique needs of a veteran wide receiver in the twilight of his career.
 Jackson also said during Super Bowl week in January that he would like to eventually end up with Los Angeles Rams because of a prior relationship with Sean McVay.

-Signed as a free agent in 2017, Jackson was brought in to give the Bucs a true vertical speed threat they'd been lacking on offense.
+Signed as a free agent in 2017, Jackson was brought in to give the Bucs a true vertical speed threat they had been lacking on offense.
 But Jackson and quarterback Jameis Winston struggled to develop chemistry on the field, and Jackson grew increasingly frustrated by it.
-It was only magnified when Ryan Fitzpatrick stepped in as a starter.
+It was only magnified when Ryan Fitzpatrick stepped in as starter.

 In two seasons with the Bucs, Winston posted a 48.9 completion percentage targeting Jackson, while Fitzpatrick posted a 67.2 completion percentage when targeting Jackson.
 This, and Fitzpatrick's 1,230-yard passing performance in the first three games of 2018, led Jackson to publicly campaign for Fitzpatrick to remain the starter when Winston returned from suspension.